kru2710shna/ML_Project_ANNandCNN/README.md

 **Result:** The model has achieved an accuracy of 70%.

 Feel free to contribute, suggest improvements, or report issues.
-Happy coding!